prizey452/PAYMENTSCHEDULA/README.md

 # PAYMENTSCHEDULA
 I have some clients I sell some wifi service to, they can either pay 1000 for monthly service or 250 for weekly service.
 I had trouble managing their payment schedules, so I came up with this project.
+In the website, you can add new clients names, their payment date, amount paid, house numbers and mobile numbers. depending on the amount paid, you will see the expiry date.
+This has made work easier, I have it hosted locally.
+I will update it if need be.
+Feel free to add features or recommend any.